irrevocablesake/Quasar/README.md

   <em>Shading Types</em>
 </p>

-Lighting is mostly a play of normals and how we reflect the incoming ray.
+Lighting is mostly a play of **normals** and how we **reflect** the incoming ray.
 This leads to the following two cases:
-- Flat Shading: Use vertex normals
+- **Flat Shading**: Use vertex normals
-- Smooth Shading: Use nighbouring normals
+- **Smooth Shading**: Use neighbouring normals

 Fortunately, Quasar is capable of working with both the situations.
-All one has to do is make sure the appropriate shading mode is applies before exporting GLB / GLTF.
+All one has to do is make sure the appropriate shading mode is applied before exporting GLB / GLTF.

 ### Lights